Dog Skin Infections: How To Spot The Signs And When To Seek Treatment

 As a pet parent, it can be difficult to determine whether your dog is suffering from a bacterial or yeast skin infection because symptoms can often be very similar.
 But we’ll break down each type to help give you a better idea of what your dog may be experiencing.

 Also, it’s fairly common for dogs to have both a yeast and bacterial skin infection simultaneously.
-So keep in mind, it’s wise to seek veterinary attention if you suspect a skin infection because treatment can differ depending on the infection type(s).
+So, keep in mind that it’s wise to seek veterinary attention if you suspect a skin infection because treatment can differ depending on the infection type(s).

 Yeast Skin Infections

 Dogs with atopic dermatitis (allergic dermatitis) are more susceptible, as are immunocompromised dogs.
 An immune deficiency makes it hard for a dog’s body to fight off yeast infections, resulting in chronic and recurring infections.
-Dogs who are taking steroids or antibiotics can also be more prone to a yeast infection.
+Dogs who are taking steroids or antibiotics can also be more prone to yeast infections.

 Predisposed Breeds

-Some breeds are also genetically predisposed to developing yeast infections, including:
+Some breeds are also genetically predisposed to developing yeast or fungal skin infections, including:

 • Australian Terriers